 After surgery, there are three key areas you should focus on when it comes to exercise.

 • Strength training

 Let’s go through each of these together.

 Cardio: Burning Calories and Giving You More Energy

-Regular cardio exercise has a lot of benefits.
+Regular cardio aerobic exercise (or “cardio”) has a lot of benefits.
 It can give you more energy and help you sleep better.
 Our bodies are made to move, and getting your blood pumping in a good way can boost your metabolism and energy levels.
 It can also help you work through anxiety and sleep better.